k1og/Smart-React-Component-Extractor/README.md

 ## Motivation

 It’s not always possible to keep code clean and declarative.
 After a dozen commits, your components become huge and unreadable.
 And then comes refactoring.
 You split component into smaller ones.
 It takes time.
-You can't just Ctrl-X Ctrl-V. So I decided to write extension, which will help you refactor your React components
+You can't just Ctrl-X Ctrl-V. So I decided to write extension, which will help you refactor React components

 ## Inspired by